lread/test-doc-blocks/doc/example.md

 Test-doc-blocks will look for CommonMark comments that begin with `:test-doc-blocks`.

-It currently understands four options:
+It currently understands the following options:

 - `:test-doc-blocks/apply` - controls to what code blocks options are applied
 - `:test-doc-blocks/skip` - skips the next code block